(Designed from images provided by the children during a whole school consultation at Gatley Primary School)

 “The Gatley curriculum is creative and pupil led within national curriculum expectations leading to engaged pupils who are high order thinkers with independent and transferable skills.”
 Staff

 We believe that people learn best in different ways.
 At our school, we aim to provide a rich and varied learning environment that allows all pupils to develop their skills and abilities to their full potential.
 Pupils are given opportunities to lead on curriculum design to embed a deep understanding of how learning evolves.
 Strong links are developed between skills, learning behaviours and knowledge.
-This allows pupils to become experts in a broad range of up to date topics and subject disciplines e.g. Year six study of politics and Brexit in spring 2018.
+This allows pupils to become experts in a broad range of up to date topics and subject disciplines e.g. Year six study of politics and Brexit.

 “The curriculum is about enjoying learning and making decisions.”
 Pupil